sk97045/booknotes/system-design/system-design-interview/chapter13 - Design a Chat System/README.md

  * Push notifications
  * Scale of 50mil DAU

+## Back of the envelope calculations
+ * 1 Bln total users
+ * Each user sends 100 msgs per day
+ * Each message is around 100 bytes
+ * 1 Bln * 100 msgs * 100 Bytes = 10 Tb per day ~4 Pb per year (Lot of data, need to do parititioning)

 # Step 2 - Propose high-level design and get buy-in
 Let's understand how clients and servers communicate first.
  * In this system, clients can be mobile devices or web browsers.